L13/vscode-diff/README.md

 * `Compare with Selected` - Compare the folder, repository or project with the selected one.
 * `Compare with Workspace` - Compare the folder, repository or project with the current workspace.
 * `Open in Diff Folders` - Open the folder, repository or project in Diff Folders.

+## Custom Keybindings

+Custom keyboard shortcuts can be assigned to the commands.
+But not every command works properly because the right context is required.
+If a command has no default keyboard shortcut it is maybe necessary to add a when clause.
+The following list of context values are available in different view states.

+* `l13DiffFocus` - The value is true if a diff panel has focus.
+* `l13DiffListFocus` - The value is true if the list view has focus.
+* `l13DiffInputFocus` - The value is true if the left or right input has focus.
+* `l13DiffSearchFocus` - The value is true if the search input has focus.

 ## Recommended Settings